 • Compress video size while maintaining quality for any mobile device

-• Keep the HDR10/Dolby vision effect
+• Keep the HDR10 or Dolby vision effect

 • Built-in video editor allows you to personalize the output video

-• Batch conversion feature allows you to convert multiple UHD Blu-ray at the same time.
+• Batch conversion feature allows you to convert multiple UHD Blu-ray at the same time

 Win Download